 11 of the Best Places to Eat Near the Musée d’Orsay

-The Musée d’Orsay boasts the world’s largest collection of impressionist and French art from the 19th and early 20th centuries.
-The museum is housed in a former train station, the Gare d’Orsay, on the Left Bank of the Seine river, not far from the Louvre Museum.
+The Musée d’Orsay?
+It’s a must-see, my friends.
+With the largest collection of Impressionist and French art from the 19th and early 20th centuries, it’s housed in the stunning former Gare d’Orsay train station on the Left Bank—not far from the Louvre.

 Not ready to book a tour?
 Find out how to visit the Musée d’Orsay.